dgoelziLAB/Jira-Integration-Java/README.md

  ## Files

   ### Listener
-  The `jiraTestListener` class is a TestNG listener designed to integrate with Jira for logging test results.
+  The `Listener` class is a TestNG listener designed to integrate with Jira for logging test results.
 It creates Jira issues based on annotations for test failures and successes.